Our History and Emblems

 OUR HISTORY IS RICH WITH THOSE WHO HAVE DEDICATED THEMSELVES TO SERVING THE PUBLIC

-– Celebrating 50 Years of Service –
+– Over 50 Years of Global Service –

 The INTERPORTPOLICE bears a proud 50 year tenure of airport and seaport police and public safety authorities working together worldwide.
 Over the years, serious crime changed from local and regional to very international with criminals having no borders to worry about.
 Terrorism became a prevalent event in certain regions and an international concern long before September 11, 2001.
 Today, after 9/ll, the world of security has changed all together and we assist each other as a global force fighting serious crime and terrorism.
 It took the leaders of government and law enforcement departments with individual foresight to see the need and forge a path of mutual cooperation.

 In 1968 and 1969 international law enforcement leaders met as a steering committee to establish the International Organization of Port Authority Police.
 In 1969 at the third meeting held in Los Angeles, California, the organization was formally established through international MOUs with the Agencies.
 In 1970 the first meeting of the organization was held at the Massachusetts Port Authority, “Massport”, with senior command police from around the world attending (pictured above-left).
 In 1974 airport authorities were added and as often it was the same jurisdiction and added and the names Airport and Seaport was changed to the International Association of Airport and Seaport Police (IAASP).